-Director: Dr. Dorothy Erb (dorothy.erb@marietta.edu)

-Faculty: Professor: Dorothy Erb; associate professors: Bill Bauer, Carole Hancock, Tanya Judd-Pucella, Cathy Mower; assistant professors: Amanda Knapp
+Director and Professor: Dr. Dorothy Erb (dorothy.erb@marietta.edu) Faculty: Professor: Bill Bauer, ; Associate Professors: Carole Hancock, Tanya Judd-Pucella, Cathy Mower; Assistant Professor: Amanda Knapp

 The Department of Education offers graduate level coursework to meet the continuing education and professional development needs of practicing professionals.
 Courses are offered in special topics and are frequently offered in collaboration with local school districts.
 Courses which lead to the intervention specialist license are also offered for individuals who possess or are qualified for a teaching license in an initial content field.